Table of Contents

 Vasopressin is a chemical messenger that tells your kidneys to reabsorb water.
 Therefore, preventing water loss.

 Therefore, when alcohol blocks the release of vasopressin, your kidneys flush out extra water.
-That's why drinking too much alcohol can cause dehydration
+That's why drinking too much alcohol can cause dehydration.

 Your kidneys are responsible for regulating your body's water levels.
 Aside from this, they're also responsible for electrolyte balance.

 The kidneys control electrolyte levels by fine-tuning how much of is lost in your urine vs how much is held back in your bloodstream.
+Chronic alcohol consumption leads to water and salt retention, causing a buildup of excess fluid in your body.

 That's why alcohol can disrupt electrolyte balance by interfering with the normal functioning of the kidneys.